 The bulk of this work has presented or assumed a formal operational semantics based on transition systems and traces of input events.
 A model-theoretic semantics for these languages has been notably absent.
 In a related paper [9], we developed a model-theoretic semantics for DEDALUS, a distributed logic language based on Datalog, in which the "meaning" of a program is precisely the set of stable models [10] corresponding to all possible temporal permutations of messages.
-In [9], we show these models equivalent to all possible executions in an operational semantics akin to those in prior literature.
+In the same paper, we demonstrate an equivalence of these models with all possible executions in a operational semantics akin to those in the prior literature.